 The process by which HRC makes endorsements is rigorous.
 However, two aspects in the process related to incumbent preference and single-candidate endorsements are worth special note:

-- HRC favors incumbency and when an elected official in a particular seat works consistently on behalf of LGBT Americans, HRC rewards that loyalty; and
+- HRC favors incumbency and when an elected official in a particular seat works consistently on behalf of LGBTQ Americans, HRC rewards that loyalty; and

 - HRC does not favor dual endorsements, except in the rarest of circumstances.
 It prefers instead to make the hard choices, even when the record and official position of more than one candidate are exemplary.
 These strategies (and HRC’s support for them) have been tested over the years and have served HRC well.